-- ETHC_1 Helping students develop their ethical and moral reasoning is a major focus of this campus - ETHC_3 This campus helps students to develop their ethical and moral reasoning, including the ability to express and act upon personal values responsibly - ETHC_4 The importance of developing a personal sense of ethical and moral reasoning is frequently communicated to students - ETHC_14 This campus provides opportunities for students to develop their ethical and moral reasoning in their personal life - ETHC_13 This campus provides opportunities for students to develop their ethical and moral reasoning in their academic work
+- 1. ETHC_1 Helping students develop their ethical and moral reasoning is a major focus of this campus - 2.
+ETHC_3 This campus helps students to develop their ethical and moral reasoning, including the ability to express and act upon personal values responsibly - 3.
+ETHC_4 The importance of developing a personal sense of ethical and moral reasoning is frequently communicated to students - 4.
+ETHC_13 This campus provides opportunities for students to develop their ethical and moral reasoning in their academic work - 5.
+ETHC_14 This campus provides opportunities for students to develop their ethical and moral reasoning in their personal life